Language lessons across the UK & Ireland

 Skype, Google Meet or Zoom Online Group (Closed or Open) General or Business Arabic

-Lessons in Arabic are also accessible for two or more people studying in tandem (Two-to-One Arabic Lessons or Small Group In-Company Arabic Lessons).
-All those involved must have around the same experience of the language, similar needs of areas of proficiency and must be able to meet at the same time and place.
-Bookings must be made for all students at the same time.
-Listen & Learn does not advise classes of more than 6-8 people, though In-Company Taster Arabic sessions can be run with as many as 12 people.
+Those wishing to learn Arabic in groups of two or more together (Two-to-One Arabic Lessons or Small Group In-Company Arabic Lessons) can sign up for our group classes.
+All students must be at nearly the same level of Arabic proficiency, have the same needs from the language and be able to study at the same time and place as the others.
+Bookings must be made for all students simultaneously.
+Listen & Learn does not propose group sizes of more than 6-8 people, but In-Company Taster Arabic Lessons can occur with up to 12 people.
 Enquire now about our Arabic Courses or Take A Free Arabic Level Test

 Top Tips For…